beameio/template-codebuild-aws-lambda/README.md

 # codebuild-aws-lambda
-Example of an AWS Lambda function that can be deployed in a given API Gateway and given Path, built via codebuild
+Example of an AWS Lambda function and API Gateway, built via codebuild.
+Ready to be integrated by a pipeline